 What if I arrive late?

 While the meet and greet lunch is not required, arriving too late to participate fully in the safety workshops means you are not prepared for this event.
 They are absolutely required, and failure to show will result in you not being able to attend.

 Please be punctual.
 It’s for your own fun.

 Will there be food and drink concessions?
 What about meals?

 Meals are not included in your ticket price.
-There will be a lunch meet-up before workshops, and a dinner break between workshops and the event.
+A dinner break between workshops and the event.
 Limited concession food and drinks will be available at site during the first hour of the event – hot dogs, hamburgers and other festival style food – for cash only.
 Bottled water will be provided by the staff.

 How accessible is this game for people with disabilities?

 The Night In Question is committed to making our game as accessible as possible to all those interested in attending.
 However, due to the game site’s physical properties, we are not able to accomodate scooters or wheelchairs, though the event space is accessible with a cane or other mobility aid.
 Please be advised that there are no stairs at the event site.